 2. Sweep Away Leaves

 Leaves are EVERYWHERE during the fall season.
 They may seem harmless, but they can be hazardous around electrical objects.
 Make sure to sweep them away from your outdoor outlets, lighting, and power cords because dry leaves can quickly catch fire if a spark lands on them.

 3. Check Your Smoke Detector

 Lastly, check each smoke detector in your home.
 Since the weather is cooling down, you’re probably using more electrical devices to heat your house and keep you warm.
-It's important to make sure your smoke detectors are operating correctly, so you know for sure you'll be alerted if a fire occurs in your home.
-If you notice they aren’t working properly, call on our expert electricians to come check it out.
+It’s important to make sure your smoke detectors are operating correctly so you know for sure you’ll be alerted if a fire occurs in your home.
+If you notice they aren’t working properly, call on our expert electricians to come to check them out.

 Electrical safety is always important, but it’s a good idea to be extra cautious when the weather is changing.
 If you need help preparing your home for cooler weather, call our professional electricians!